grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 1. Sign up for a [12-month ($300 credit) free trial](https://console.cloud.google.com/freetrial){:target="_blank"} with the Google Cloud Platform.
 This requires an existing Google/Gmail acount.
 During the course of sign-up, you should [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects){:target="_blank"} that will be associated with billing.
 This is purely ceremonial at present — we're using the free trial period after all — but a billable project ID is required before gaining access to the platform.
 2. Download and follow the installation instructions for the Google Cloud SDK command line utility, `gcloud` [here](https://cloud.google.com/sdk/){:target="_blank"}.

 > **Tip:** Please pay proper attention to the Google/Gmail account that you use to sign up for the Cloud Platform in Step 1.
 (E.g. You might have two Gmail accounts, where one is your personal Gmail and the other is linked to your university email.)
 Needless to say, you'll want to make sure that you use the *same* account when setting up the gloud utility in Step 2.
-This might all sound obvious, but it has been the primary sticking point during class tutorials, where people encounter a bunch of puzzling authentication errors simply because they aren't using a consistent account.
+This might all sound obvious, but it has been the primary sticking point during live tutorials, where people encounter a bunch of puzzling authentication errors simply because they aren't using a consistent account.

 ## Introduction